elenderg/PAL-1000/instruções de compilação.md

 `/367 buckets/405 refers/`

-Our "`GLOBAL INDEX:`" is also getting some use:
+Our "GLOBAL INDEX:" is also getting some use:

 `GLOBAL INDEX:`